tenstorrent/tt-metal/docs/source/ttnn/converting_torch_model_to_ttnn.rst

     #.
 Converting operations of the functional torch model to ttnn operations
     #.
 Optimizing functional ttnn model

-Step 1 - Rewriting the model
+Step 1 - Rewriting the Model
 ****************************

 Given a torch model, it can be rewritten using functional torch APIs.